Blagoja95/Blagoja95/README.md

   - [TO DO app](https://github.com/Blagoja95/todo-app) that store locally user's tasks and theme preference.
 For this project I created a detailed README document that outlines the app's underpinning work and my thinking process, with a focus on implementation of MVC design pattern and creation of UI components.

-- [Automatic garden watering system](https://github.com/Blagoja95/automatic-garden-watering-sys-aurdion) that helps me water my garden every day trough summer.
-Made first version in 2020 and used it ever since.
-Powerd by Arduino board.
+- [Automatic garden watering system](https://github.com/Blagoja95/automatic-garden-watering-sys-aurdion) irrigation system that opens the valve and discharges water at apredetermined time.
+The first version of this system was made in 2020 and the upgraded version is still used today.
+Project made on Arduino platform together with other components, written in C++.

 - [Advice generator](https://blagoja95.github.io/advice-generator-app-challenge-hub) that I made together with my buddy [Denzel95](https://github.com/Denzel95), where we practice teamwork and version control.
 Also, this was a great project to practice async/await and how to handle promises.